intel/neural-compressor/examples/pytorch/nlp/blendcnn/quantization/ptq/fx/README.md

 ### dataset

-After downloading the datasets, you need to put datasets at `./MRPC/`, list this:
+After downloading the datasets, you need to put datasets at `./MRPC/`, including:

 ```Shell
 ls MRPC/